Ranmanuyan/lei_liu.github.io/_pages/publications.md

 * **Lei Liu**, Marcello Urgo, <q>Robust scheduling in a two-machine re-entrant flow shop to minimise the value-at-risk of the makespan: a branch-and-bound and heuristic algorithms based on Markovian activity networks and phase-type distribution</q>, under review at *Annals of Operations Research*.

-* **Lei Liu**, Marcello Urgo, <q>Risk-based robust production scheduling: a branch-and-bound approach for the stochastic two-machine  ow shop scheduling problem to minimise the value-at-risk</q>, under review at *International Journal of Production Research*.
+* **Lei Liu**, Marcello Urgo, <q>Risk-based robust production scheduling: a branch-and-bound approach for the stochastic two-machine flow shop scheduling problem to minimise the value-at-risk</q>, major revision at *International Journal of Production Research*.

 * **Lei Liu**, Marcello Urgo, 2022. <q>A robust scheduling framework for re-manufacturing activities of turbine blades</q>, Applied Sciences, 12(6):3034. [[link]](https://www.mdpi.com/2076-3417/12/6/3034)
+  - Invited Submission
-  - Invited Submission, Special Issue "Advances in Sustainable and Digitalized Factories: Manufacturing, Measuring Technologies and Systems"
+  - Special Issue "Advances in Sustainable and Digitalized Factories: Manufacturing, Measuring Technologies and Systems"

 ## Book Chapters